Basket: History

 Baskets were originally designed as multi-purpose vessels to carry and store materials and to keep stray items about the home.
 The plant life available in a region affects the choice of material, which in turn influences the weaving technique.
 Rattan and other members of the Arecaceae or palm tree family, the thin grasses of temperate regions, and broad-leaved tropical bromeliads each require a different method of twisting and braiding to be made into a basket.
 The practice of basket making has evolved into an art.
 Artistic freedom allows basket makers a wide choice of colors, materials, sizes, patterns, and details.

 The carrying of a basket on the head, particularly by rural women, has long been practiced.
 Representations of this in Ancient Greek art are called Canephorae.

 Figurative and literary usage

 The phrase "to hell in a handbasket" means to deteriorate rapidly.
 The origin of this use is unclear.
 "Basket" is sometimes used as an adjective for a person who is born out of wedlock.
 This occurs more commonly in British English.
 "Basket" also refers to a bulge in a man's crotch.
 The word “basket” is frequently used in the colloquial “don’t put all your eggs in one basket.”
-In this sense, the basket is a metaphor for a chance at success.
+In this sense, the eggs are a metaphor for a chance at success, while the basket figuratively represents a single method or option.

 Materials

-Basket makers use a wide range of materials:
+Basket makers use a wide range of materials, including: